Toggle: English / Spanish

 - Whole soybeans

-Note: There's a difference between soy supplements (commonly sold in tablets or capsules) and soy protein products.
-Soy supplements are generally made of concentrated soy isoflavones.
-These substances may help relieve symptoms of menopause but there is not enough evidence to support using soy isoflavones for any of the other health benefits, such as lowering cholesterol.
+Note: There is a difference between soy supplements in the form of tablets or capsules and soy protein products.
+Most soy supplements are made of concentrated soy isoflavones.
+These substances may help relieve symptoms of menopause.
+However, there is not enough evidence to support soy isoflavones for other health purposes, such as lowering cholesterol.

 In adults, 25 grams per day of soy protein may reduce the risk of heart disease.

-Soy foods and soy-based infant formula are widely used in children, but no studies have shown whether isolated soy protein or isoflavone supplements are useful or safe in this population.
+Soy foods and soy-based infant formula are often used for children.
+No studies have shown whether isolated soy protein or isoflavone supplements are useful or safe for this group.
 Therefore, isolated soy products are not recommended for children at this time.